-- ability to enroll patients and conduct studies as a result of the ongoing COVID-19 pandemic; - size of the patient population and process for identifying patients; - design of the trial protocol; - eligibility and exclusion criteria; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of gene therapy-based approaches to treatment of diseases, including any required pretreatment conditioning regimens; - availability of competing therapies and clinical trials; - severity of the disease under investigation; - availability of genetic testing for potential patients; - proximity and availability of clinical trial sites for prospective patients; - ability to obtain and maintain subject consent; - risk that enrolled patients will drop out before completion of the trial; - patient referral practices of physicians; and - ability to monitor patients adequately during and after treatment.
+- ability to enroll patients and conduct studies as a result of the ongoing COVID-19 pandemic; - size of the patient population and process for identifying patients; - design of the trial protocol; - eligibility and exclusion criteria; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of gene therapy-based approaches to treatment of diseases, including any required pretreatment conditioning regimens: - · availability of competing therapies and clinical trials; - severity of the disease under investigation; - availability of genetic testing for potential patients; - proximity and availability of clinical trial sites for prospective patients; - ability to obtain and maintain subject consent; - risk that enrolled patients will drop out before completion of the trial; - · patient referral practices of physicians; and - ability to monitor patients adequately during and after treatment.

 We have expanded our patient enrollment activities to include patients who reside in a country other than the country where the applicable clinical site is located, and who are required to travel for some or all of the clinical testing and procedures required for patients in the applicable clinical trial.
-We have encountered and in the future may continue to encounter logistical and regulatory challenges that could delay or prevent any such international patients from successfully enrolling and completing clinical trial procedures, including delays in processing or obtaining patient travel visas or denials of entry at borders, potential trial participants, any of which could delay our progress and completion of planned clinical trials and which would have an adverse effect on our business.
+We have encountered and in the future may continue to encounter logistical and regulatory challenges that could delay or prevent any such international patients from successfully enrolling and completing clinical trial procedures, including delays in processing or obtaining patient travel visas or denials of entry at borders, potential travel disruptions, or de-prioritization or unavailability of resources at clinical sites for non-resident international clinical trial participants, any of which could delay our progress and completion of planned clinical trials and which would have an adverse effect on our business.
 In addition, once these international patients return to their home country they may need to travel back to the country where the applicable clinical site is located.
 If these patients are unwilling or unable to return to the clinical site for testing and procedures, progress and completion of the clinical trial could be delayed or prevented.